sanjatesla/RPSSLGameAPI/README.md

 ### In-Memory Storage

 For simplicity, an in-memory dictionary is used as the storage for the scoreboard.
 This can be replaced with a more persistent storage solution if needed.

+## Global Exception Handling

+The application has global exception handling configured to handle validation errors and other exceptions.
+It returns appropriate HTTP status codes and error messages.

+## Swagger

+Swagger is enabled for API documentation.
+You can access the Swagger UI at `/swagger`.

 ## Prerequisites